 What do I need to play VB3m from my Midi keyboard?

-This accessory makes it possible to connect a USB peripheral to the mobile device.
+The accessory makes it possible to connect a USB peripheral to the mobile device.
 Actually, speaking in USB terms, in this case the mobile tablet or phone acts as the "host" and your keyboard controller is the "device".

 If your mobile is an Android phone or tablet, you need an OTG (On-the-go) adapter, with USB-C or MicroUSB port according to the port your mobile uses.
 This accessory may come with some hi-end mobile, or you can buy one at an electronic supply store for something between $2 and $10.
 Here's an example: